Informo/specs/content/information-distribution/source.md

 source wants to explicitely specify language variants.
 {{% /notice %}}

+## Client implemetations behaviours regarding sources

+Client implementations **must** allow users to subscribe to all of the articles published by a specific source.

+Client implemetations **can** display a source and all of its sub-sources as a single entity with several languages available.

+Client implemetations **should** allow users to set at least one preferred language and use it to select the corresponding name and description for sources that offer a name or a description in this language.
+If a source doesn't offer either a name or a description in the user's preferred language, client implementations **can** select another language to fall back to by allowing the user to set a weighted list of preferred languages.
+If a source only provide its name or description in one language, client implemetations **must** use that value.

 ## Full example

 Let's consider a news website, named "ACME News", publishing news in both